jhildenbiddle/boilerplate-node-express/README.md

 # website-boilerplate-node-express

-A website boilerplate using Node, Express, Webpack, Sass, PostCSS (Autoprefixer) and Pug/Jade
+A website boilerplate using Node+Express, Webpack, Sass, PostCSS (Autoprefixer) and Pug (Jade) templates.